Technologicat/unpythonic/doc/macros.md

 This is valid also in the *let-in* variant, because there is still one set of parentheses enclosing the bindings block.

 This is essentially special-cased in the ``let`` expander.
 (If interested in the technical details, look at ``unpythonic.syntax.letdoutil.UnexpandedLetView``, which performs the destructuring.
-See also ``unpythonic.syntax.__init__.let``; MacroPy itself already destructures the original lispy syntax when the macro is invoked.)
+See also ``unpythonic.syntax.__init__.let``; the macro expander itself already destructures the original lispy syntax when the macro is invoked.)

 #### Multiple expressions in body